ietf-wg-cellar/ebml-specification/specification.markdown

 (#terminating-elements)).

-In [@tableExampleNullPadding], Element Data four octets long is changed to a value three octet long, followed by a Null Octet; the Element Data Size includes any Null Octets used to terminate Element Data and therefore remains unchanged.
+In [@tableExampleNullPadding], Element Data four octets long is changed to a value three octets long, followed by a Null Octet; the Element Data Size includes any Null Octets used to terminate Element Data and therefore remains unchanged.